PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 “Oh.” said the boy after some thought, almost masking his doubt.

-Tom produced one of the giant pips, holding it in her outstretched palms for the boy to see, “Look!”
+Tom produced one of the giant pips, holding it in her outstretched palms for the boy to see: “Look!”

-The boy saw her offering but after no time he was astonished, which was accompanied by silence.
+The boy saw her offering and after almost no time he was astonished, which was accompanied by silence.

-“That’s not right.” he said after a little time.
-“Who else you shown that to?”
+“That’s not right.” he observed slowly, after a little time.
+“Who else you shown it to?”

-“No one, you’re the first,” came Tom’s quick reply.
+“No one, you’re the first.” came Tom’s quick reply.

 “Where’d you get that from then?” the boy asked, adding: “I’m Jack by the way.”